-- The impact of macroeconomic reforms and structural adjustment on development, in the light of increasing global interdependence; - Policies to improve the positive effects of globalization and to minimize the negative ones; - Institutional reforms and capacity-building in the context of the indispensable foundations for the realisation of people-centred sustainable development, such as expanding and strengthening the democratic basis of institutions and ensuring sound public administration; - The role of regional integration, both among developing countries and between developing and developed countries, in ensuring increased economic stability and mitigating the impact of adverse external shocks.
+- The possibilities of developing countries to enhance their development and integration into the global economy by inter alia strengthening the domestic forces of growth through capital accumulation and technological capacity building; - The impact of macroeconomic reforms and structural adjustment on development, in the light of increasing global interdependence; - Policies to improve the positive effects of globalization and to minimize the negative ones; - Institutional reforms and capacity-building, [including issues such as accountable governance, exchange of experiences in the fight against corruption, and the establishment of a regulatory framework favourable to the development of a market economy;] - The role of regional integration, both among developing countries and between developing and developed countries, in ensuring increased economic stability and mitigating the impact of adverse external shocks.
 This should include the analysis of experiences of regional integration.
 UNCTAD should provide a forum for the exchange of experiences among developing countries and developed countries on regional and subregional integration; - The specific problems of LDCs in their efforts to integrate into the global economy; - Management of public, external and domestic debt in developing countries in support of the work carried out by the DMFAS programme in this field, and in cooperation with other international organizations;

-- The specific problems of countries with economies in transition in their efforts to integrate into the world economy, at a time when profound transformations of whole societies, including systemic, institutional, economic, social and cultural structures, are being implemented in these countries; - A gender perspective contributing to the empowerment of women in order to achieve gender equality in all sectors of the economy.
+- The specific problems of countries with economies in transition in their efforts to integrate into the world economy, at a time when profound transformations of whole societies, including systemic, institutional, economic, social and cultural structures, are being implemented in these countries; - A gender perspective contributing to the empowerment of women in order to achieve gender equality in all sectors of the economy; - 108.
+In its work on globalization and development, UNCTAD should: - Take into consideration the results of and experiences in the implementation of the Programme of Action for the Least Developed Countries, as well as the Integrated Framework for Trade-Related Technical Assistance to Least Developed Countries; - Contribute to the effective implementation of UN-NADAF by sustaining its analytical work in support of the realization of the objectives of the New Agenda and be fully involved in the processes leading up to and including its final review and appraisal in the year 2002; - Contribute to the implementation of the Barbados Programme of Action for the Sustainable Development of Small Island Developing States and of the mandate arising from the twenty-second special session of the United Nations General Assembly; - Identify priority areas for action at the national and subregional levels and propose programmes for land-locked and transit developing countries;

-110. In its work on globalization and development, UNCTAD should:
+109. In its work on ODA, UNCTAD should [continue to analyse impacts of current ODA flows on developing countries,] analyse trends, fulfilment of commitments and policy options.

-- Take into consideration the results of and experiences in the implementation of the Programme of Action for the Least Developed Countries, as well as the Integrated Framework for Trade-Related Technical Assistance to Least Developed Countries; - Contribute to the effective implementation of UN-NADAF by sustaining its analytical work in support of the realization of the objectives of the New Agenda and be fully involved in the processes leading up to and including its final review and appraisal in the year 2002; in line with paragraph 100 of General Assembly resolution 54/249, dated 23 December 1999, the Secretary-General of the United Nations is encouraged to establish a new subprogramme on Africa: - Contribute to the implementation of the Barbados Programme of Action for the Sustainable Development of Small Island Developing States and of the mandate arising from the twenty-second special session of the United Nations General Assembly; - Identify priority areas for action at the national and subregional levels and propose programmes for land-locked and transit developing countries and structurally weak, vulnerable and small economies.
+110. In its analytical work on debt, UNCTAD should analyse the debt problems of all developing countries, taking into account their specificities, with a view to identifying effective, development-oriented and durable solutions.

-- 111. In its work on ODA, UNCTAD should continue to analyse trends of ODA flows and their impact on developing countries. - 112.
-In its analytical work on debt, UNCTAD should analyse the debt problems of all developing countries, taking into account their specificities, with a view to identifying effective, development-oriented and durable solutions. - 113.
-In its analytical work on portfolio investment, carried out in the context of its policy-oriented analysis of all forms of investment, UNCTAD should analyse in particular the implications of foreign portfolio investment and international financial flows for development, the causes and impact of its volatility, its role in the generation of financial sustainability, and the policy implications thereof.
+111. In its analytical work on portfolio investment, carried out in the context of its policyoriented analysis of all forms of investment, UNCTAD should analyse in particular the implications of foreign portfolio investment and international financial flows for development, the causes and impact of its volatility, its role in the generation of financial sustainability, and the policy implications thereof.